n00b21337/Ethernaut-Solutions-V2/README.md

 ```

 ## 17. Recovery
-Notice how there exists a function called `destroy()` which alls `selfdestruct()`. `selfdestruct()` is a way for you to "destroy" a contract and retrieve the entire eth balance at that address.
+Notice how there exists a function called `destroy()` which calls `selfdestruct()`. `selfdestruct()` is a way for you to "destroy" a contract and retrieve the entire eth balance at that address.
 So what you need to do is encode it into the `data` payload initiate a transaction to it.
 You need to analyse your transaction hash to determine the address of the lost contract.
 Once you have that, you should be able to solve this level.
 ```
 data = web3.eth.abi.encodeFunctionCall({
     name: 'destroy',